startin-blox/sib-core/README.md

 You can now see examples at [http://127.0.0.1:3000](http://127.0.0.1:3000/).

 ## Adding new features
-To develop new features of `sib-core`, you can add an HTML example file in `/examples` and link it in `/index.html`.
+To develop new features for `sib-core`, you can add an HTML example file in `/examples` directory and link it in `/index.html`.
 Don't forget to import the framework:

 ```html